gigodata/gigodata.github.io/README.md

 This repository serves as the **canonical technical source** for the public website of **GIGO Data™**.

-The purpose of maintaining this repository publicly is to provide:
+Maintaining this repository publicly provides:

 * transparent authorship
 * verifiable publication history